EU pressures AstraZeneca to deliver vaccines as promised - WTMJ

 Associated Press

-BRUSSELS (AP) — The European Union lashed out Monday at the pharmaceutical giant AstraZeneca, accusing the company of failing to deliver the coronavirus vaccine doses that it promised to the bloc despite getting EU funding to ramp up vaccine production.
+BRUSSELS (AP) — The European Union lashed out Monday at AstraZeneca, accusing the pharmaceutical company of failing to deliver the coronavirus vaccine doses that it promised to the bloc despite getting EU funding to ramp up vaccine production.

-The EU, already facing heavy criticism for a slow vaccine rollout around its 27 nations, also warned that within days it will demand approving the export of any COVID-19 vaccines produced within the bloc.
+The EU, already facing heavy criticism for a slow vaccine rollout around its 27 nations, also warned that within days it will demand approving any COVID-19 vaccines produced within the bloc for export.

 “The European Union will take any action required to protect its citizens and its rights,” Health Commissioner Stella Kyriakides said.